Grade Level: 9 (9-12)

 Lesson Background and Concepts for Teachers

 We live in the “plastic age.”
 In the 1940s, people fantasized about the clean and efficient future world we would be able to create with the help of plastics.
 Developed in the early 1900s from petroleum refining byproducts, plastic is a human-made hydrocarbon material that is rapidly forming the “plastisphere,” a fragmented layer of our creation around the Earth (Zettler, 2013).
 About 600 billion pounds of new plastic is produced annually for consumer products and packaging.
 Its beneficial utility as a versatile, moldable, lightweight and inexpensive material may ultimately be overshadowed by its exceptional and unwanted persistence.
+Students can act as R&D engineers in the associated activity Microplastic Extraction of Exfoliating Beads from Cleansers to design and test their own methods for filtering microplastic particles from a sample of a commercial personal care cleaning product.
+Students can further investigate the impacts of microplastics with the associated activity Tracing Fluorescent Plastics in an Aquatic Environment to design experiments to identify the impacts of microplastics in food webs found in a local natural water supply.

 Whether formed into a pair of socks, a heart stent, a Corvette bumper or a candy wrapper, a typical piece of plastic remains wholly intact hundreds of years beyond its original intended use.
 Some plastic types, like the bioplastics made from polylactide acid (PLA), can biodegrade in a few weeks into less harmful monomers as bacteria digest them (Woodford, 2017).
 Other more widely used plastics, like the PVC used in plumbing and cling wrap, gradually release hormone-disrupting bisphenols into our bodies over a lifetime of repeated exposure (Inadera, 2015).